23andMe: Product changes

 In late 2009, 23andMe split its genotyping service into three products with different prices: an Ancestry Edition, a Health edition, and a Complete Edition.
 This decision was reversed a year later, when the different products were recombined.
 In late 2010, the company introduced a monthly subscription fee for updates based on new medical research findings.
 The subscription model proved unpopular with customers and was eliminated in mid-2012.

-23andMe only sold raw genetic data and ancestry-related results in the US due to FDA restrictions from November 22, 2013 until October 21, 2015, when it announced that it would resume providing health information in the form of carrier status and wellness reports with FDA approval.
-Wojcicki said they still plan to report on disease risk, subject to future FDA approval.
+23andMe only sold raw genetic data and ancestry-related results in the US due to FDA restrictions from November 22, 2013, until October 21, 2015, when it announced that it would resume providing health information in the form of carrier status and wellness reports with FDA approval.

 The price of the full direct-to-consumer testing service in the US reduced from $999 in 2007 to $399 in 2008 and to $99 in 2012, and was effectively being sold as a loss leader in order to build a valuable customer database.
 In October 2015, the US price was raised to $199.
 In September 2016, an ancestry-only version was once again offered at a lower price of $99 with an option to upgrade to include the health component for an additional $125 later.

 The initial price of the product sold in Canada from October 2014, which includes health-related results, was CA$99.
 The initial price of the product sold in the UK from December 2014, which includes health-related results, was £125.

 In February 2018, 23andMe announced that its ancestry reporting would tell people what country they were from, not just what region, and increased the number of regions by 120.
 Like other companies, it still lacked data about Asia and Africa, which the African Genetics Program (launched in October 2016 with a grant from the US National Institutes of Health) will rectify by recruiting sub-Saharan Africans to increase the genomic data on racial and ethnic minorities.
 Building off of the African Genetics Program, the Global Genetics Program was also announced in February 2018.
 This program aims to increase the genomic data of 61 underrepresented countries in their database by providing free tests to individuals that have all 4 grandparents from one of the countries.
 In April 2018, 23andMe announced the Populations Collaboration Program, which sets up formal collaborations between the company and researchers that are investigating underrepresented countries.